bterwijn/memory_graph/README.md

 ### Watchpoint in Debugger ###

-Alternative you can also set for this expression as a 'watchpoint' in a debugger tool and open the "my_debug_graph.pdf" output file for a continuous visualization of all the local variables while debugging:
+Alternative you can also set this expression as a 'watchpoint' in a debugger tool and open the "my_debug_graph.pdf" output file for a continuous visualization of all the local variables while debugging:
 ```
 memory_graph.render(locals(), "my_debug_graph.pdf")
 ```